GerHobbelt/owl/doc/intro.md

 Simplicity and flexibility are similarly important goals in the implementation.
-Owl runs on top of a tiny (20-40KB) portable standalone virtual machine written in C. Programs can be typed to REPL interactively, run from script files, compiled to bytecode for running on the plain VM, or compiled via C to standalone executables.
-The C output is standalone, so programs can be shipped as C-files.
+Owl runs on top of a tiny (20-40KB) portable standalone virtual machine written in C. Programs can be either developed interactively, or compiled to similarly portable standalone binaries via C.

-Currently Owl powers for example the text editor used to write this page, the shell the editor is running on top of, and the tools used to generate this web page.
-Some programs are available via package managers on various platforms.
+Owl is mainly used for writing small programs.
+For example the editor used to type this document, the shell that started the editor, the tools monitoring solar power being fed to this computer, and the tools used to convert the source document to a this web page on the server, are all Owl programs.
+It is designed to make programming these kinds of tasks, at least subjectively, easy and fun.
-Efficiency of these actual programs is the main speed criteria.
-This makes features such as startup time and memory efficiency more relevant than synthetic benchmarks.
-There is room for optimization, but currently emphasis is on simplicity and flexibility.

 #index